knative/serving/docs/roadmap/scaling-2019.md

 It is possible to replace the entire autoscaling system by implementing an alternative PodAutoscaler reconciler (see the [Yolo controller](https://github.com/josephburnett/kubecon18)).
 However that requires collecting metrics, running an autoscaling process, and actuating the recommendations.

 We should be able to swap out smaller pieces of the autoscaling system.
-For example, the HPA should be able to make use of the metrics Knative collects.
+For example, the HPA should be able to make use of the metrics that Knative collects.

 **Goal**: the autoscaling decider and metrics collection components can be replaced independently.